 - Black and multi color markers

 Prepare for painting: Ready easels, fill paint pots with many colors, add one paintbrush to each pot, and get out the painting shirts.
 (At the beginning of the school year, I ask parents to send to school any extra old mens' short-sleeve shirts for use in our Painting Center.
 Students put their arms in the shirt so that the shirt back covers the front of their body.
 Students can put them on themselves, as no buttoning is needed.)

-Step 1: Read the story, Planting A Rainbow, by Lois Ehlert
+Step 1: Read Planting A Rainbow by Lois Ehlert

 Step 2: Discuss the different types of flowers.
 Compare and contrast the flowers in the story by color, size, and leaf shape.